shellytalis/policy-model-tutorial/style.md

-### Pay attention!
+### Note

-In both web components, "Default" and "Chat" web components, in the html files there are *link* tags.
+In both web components, "Default" and "Chat" web components, in our html files there are *link* tags.

 The `<link rel="stylesheet" href="styleDefault.css">` (in case of "Default" web component) or `<link rel="stylesheet" href="styleChat.css">` (in case of "Chat" web component) link tag is a link to an external style sheet.
 The other link tags are necessary for the font of the text of the interview.

 All this files you can find in our [GitHub](https://github.com/EilonBenIshay/PolicyModelsProjectFrontend2022).

+### Pay Attention

+All content, like the content inside a button or titles, is saved in variables in a class called `TextAssets.js`.
+An explanation of each variable can be found [here](https://shellytalis.github.io/policy-model-tutorial/textAssets.html)